jennymclaughlin/DotNetCloudNativeWorkshop/Session-01/Lab-01/README.md

 1. Verify your app in the apps manager
 2. Question: What buildpack does it use?

-## Use App Manifest for pushing the .NET app (optional)
-1. You can also use the manifest file to push.
-Please include the following information:
----
-applications:
-- name: workshop-attendees
-  host: attendees-studentX
-  stack: windows2012R2

-**Remember to change host value for each app.
-A requirement of PCF is, no 2 apps can have the same host name.

-2. push again
-> cf push

 ## Push The .NET Core App
 1. Open command prompt and navigate to the app directory.
 ```